Search

 What tests for hepatitis C are offered?

 Screening for hepatitis C is available with a blood test for antibodies to the hepatitis C virus.
-This test shows if a person has ever been infected; however, it does not distinguish between recent and old infection.
+This test shows if a person has ever been infected; however, it does not distinguish between recent and old infections.
 In addition, the test does not distinguish between persons who are infectious and those who have recovered and cannot pass the infection on to anyone else.
 If the antibody screening test is reactive, a confirmatory test for hepatitis C RNA will need to be done.
 The RNA test will distinguish between current active infections and infections that have resolved and are no longer infectious.

 Does ADH offer to test for hepatitis C?